Second Language Acquisition and Bilingualism

-This course unit will be made available to students who are taking a 0.5-unit language-specific applied linguistic course (e.g., Korean and Tibetan, which are being proposed).
-In the existing 1-unit Japanese Applied Linguistics course, students (a) study language-specific research on teaching (pedagogy), (b) study research on learning the target language and on second language acquisition theories, and (c) observe target language classes and conduct practice-teaching.
+This module will be made available to students who are taking a 15 credit language-specific applied linguistic course (e.g., Korean and Tibetan).
+In the existing 30 credit Japanese Applied Linguistics course, students (a) study language-specific research on teaching (pedagogy), (b) study research on learning the target language and on second language acquisition theories, and (c) observe target language classes and conduct practice-teaching.

-For language paths for which there are no 1-unit language-specific applied linguistics courses, 0.5-unit language-specific pedagogy courses may become available to deal with (a) and (c) above.
-The current proposed Second Language Acquisition and Bilingualism course is being proposed to fill the gap of (b), In this course, the students will become familiar with SLA theories and develop the ability to examine the relevance and applicability of previous SLA work for their target language.
+For language paths for which there are no 30 credit language-specific applied linguistics modules, 15 credit language-specific pedagogy modules may become available to deal with (a) and (c) above.
+The current proposed Second Language Acquisition and Bilingualism module is being proposed to fill the gap of (b), In this course, the students will become familiar with SLA theories and develop the ability to examine the relevance and applicability of previous SLA work for their target language.

-- an underpinning understanding of important second language acquisition (SLA) studies and theories,
+- an underpinning understanding of important second language acquisition (SLA) concepts and theories,

-- ability to critically evaluate research methods and arguments presented in recent published research papers,
+- an ability to critically evaluate recently published research papers

 Scope and syllabus